worktheclock/replit.github.io/tutorials/18-telegram-bot.md

 ```python
 dispatcher.add_handler(CommandHandler("help", help_command))
 ```

-Sometimes you may want to have a different function for handling the "/start" command from the one that handles the "/help" command but to keep it simple, they will both use the same handler here.
+To keep it simple, the "/start" command and the "/help" command have the same handler here, but you could decide to have a different function for handling each if you wanted.

 We then need to actually tell the updater to start checking for new messages.
 We accomplish that with this line: